 Composition and mandate

-The European Securities Committee (ESC) was set up by a Commission Decision in 2001.
+The European Banking Committee (EBC) was set up by a Commission Decision on November 2003.

-The Committee is composed of high level representatives from the Member States and is chaired by a representative of the Commission.
-Observers from the European Central Bank, the European Banking Authority (formerly, the Committee of European Securities Regulators, the EFTA countries and the candidate countries are also invited to attend.
+The Committee is composed of high-level representatives from EU countries (mostly from Ministries of Finance).
+Observers from the European Central Bank, the European Banking Authority (formerly, the Committee of European Banking Supervisors), as well as from EFTA countries and candidate countries are also invited to attend.
 The Commission also invites, if appropriate, other experts to attend the meetings.

 The EBC is run by the European Commission.
 Its meetings are being chaired by a high representative of the Commission and the secretariat is being provided by the Commission as well.
 The Committee usually meets three or four times a year.
 It held its first formal meeting in July 2005.